temporalio/temporal/tools/sql/README.md

 ## Using the SQL schema tool

-This package contains the tooling for cadence sql operations.
+This package contains the tooling for temporal sql operations.
 The tooling itself is agnostic of the storage engine behind the sql interface.
 So, this same tool can be used against, say, OracleDB and MySQLDB

 ## For localhost development